ludrao/django-tellme/README.rst

 * Take a screenshot of the current page.
 * The user can then highlight or black out portions of that screenshot
 * The user can then provide textual comments, (effectively giving his feedback)
-* Some additional information collected with the feedback:
+* Some additional information collected with the feedback
     * various browser information (versions, user agent, etc.)
     * user information if the user is logged in (and your site uses Django auth system)
     * the url the user provides feedback on